benjisho/benjisho-DevOps-Essentials/exercises/gitlab-ci-cd.md

 Before starting this exercise, ensure that you have the following:

-- A Vultr environment set up to install GitLab.
+- A Vultr account for setup/access/install GitLab environment.
+- Basic knowledge of Linux command-line interface (CLI).

 ## Step 1: Setup/Install GitLab on your Vultr environment

 1. You may create an account on https://gitlab.com/ and set up a project there.